V-Sekai/manuals/decisions/20211031-have-wires-in-3d.md

-# Proposed: Have wires in 3d
+# Draft: Have wires in 3d

 ### Context and Problem Statement